Updated: September 20, 2021

 This is where the ETF company can help.
 They will buy a dozen of each red fruit, and then repackage them into twelve bags, containing each fruit.

-One bag is now considered as one share of the fund, and the ETF company brings the bags to the Fresh Fruits Market, and sell them there.
+One bag is now considered as one share of the fund, and the ETF company brings the bags to the Fresh Fruits Market and sells them there.

 Since the ETF company spent P360 to make the 12 bags, each red fruit package has a theoretical value of P30 – that’s simply P360 divided by 12.

 Now, you can buy all the red fruits with your P30!

 The prices of shares in the stock market change every day, which means the prices of the fruits can change every day as well.

 So let’s assume that the next day, the price of apples changed from P120 to P126 per dozen.
 This means that the “Red Fruits Index” or the cost of buying all the red fruits will now cost P366 instead of P360.

 This change in the price of the apples will certainly cause the price of the red fruits package to change accordingly.

 So if you were able to buy a bag at P30 yesterday, then you can now sell your bag in the market for P30.50 and make a P0.50 profit!